Pelicans vs. Mavericks Prediction & Picks - November 14

 - Computer Predicted Total: 233.5

+- When the spread is set as 3.5 or more this season, Dallas (3-3) covers a higher percentage of those games when it is the favorite (50%) than New Orleans (1-3) does as the underdog (25%).

+- Dallas and its opponents have eclipsed the point total 80% of the time this season (eight out of 10).
+That's more often than New Orleans and its opponents have (five out of 10).

-- The Mavericks have an .875 winning percentage as a moneyline favorite (7-1) this season, better than the .333 winning percentage for the Pelicans as a moneyline underdog (2-4).
+- As a moneyline favorite this year, the Mavericks are 7-1, while the Pelicans are 2-4 as moneyline underdogs.

 Put your picks to the test and bet on the Pelicans with BetMGM Sportsbook.